Learn to embrace who you are, as you are while building your forever active lifestyle. Start here.

 MDA's take what you think you're capable of doing now and scale it back to something that seems so embarrassingly easy, you'd feel sheepish telling someone you couldn't go beyond it.
 In practice, these daily actions would look something like this:

 If these look too easy for you - that's the idea :) If not? scale them back further.
 Make your actions so specific you can look at them and answer how you're doing with them with a "yes" or "no".
-Once you have the actions down, it's time to tie them to weekly goals.
+Remember: In order to get you on the path of becoming comfortable in your own skin and starting to live an inside/out life these MDA’s are the recommended starting point for anyone new to The YLF Philosophy.

 Even though MDA's are setup to be easy to exceed, there's still going to be times where you can't hit them.
 That's why setting weekly goals with enough wiggle room is so important.
 Just commit to hitting each MDA goal at least a certain number of times per week.